|

 Battle of

-On the east side of the
+the Chosin Reservoir On the east side of the

 mountains, U.N. troops advanced north to the